Stanley, Inc.: Overview

-Labor Relations
+Labor relations

 The company controversially reduced wages when it took over the management of two facilities in St. Albans, Vermont, and Laguna Niguel, California in December 2007 which process immigration documents.
 The United Electrical workers union (UE) became involved in an effort to create a union to protect low paid employees who process immigration records.
 As it was about to assume control, Stanley announced that it would be changing job classifications at the facilities to match the classifications specified in its contract, resulting in a pay decrease of about 12 percent which prompted Sen. Bernie Sanders from Vermont to call on the Labor Department to investigate what he charged was a violation of the Service Contract Act.

 Investigation

 In March 2008, the U.S. Department of State, which is responsible for issuing U.S. passports, stated that two employees of a Stanley Associates subcontractor had been fired for improperly accessing the passport application file of (then) presidential candidate Barack Obama.
-The company published a press release on March 21, 2008.
+The State Department held a press conference on March 21, 2008 regarding the breach.
 In each case, Stanley took immediate disciplinary action and employees were terminated the day the unauthorized search occurred.
 Stanley also stated its general policy and practice to cooperate fully with any potential Government investigation.

-Additional information on the breach of passport information has yet to be disclosed to the public.
+Additional information on Stanley's involvement in the breach has yet to be disclosed to the public, but an internal state department review suggested that the access may have been more widespread than initially reported.

-Corporate Mergers
+Corporate mergers

 In February 2006, Stanley acquired Morgan Research Corporation.
 At the time of acquisition, MORGAN had annual revenues of approximately $70 million and 480 employees in Alabama, Florida, Oklahoma, and Texas, supporting customers including the U.S. Army Aviation and Missile Command (AMCOM), U.S. Army PEO STRI (Program Executive Officer for Simulation, Training, & Instrumentation), and NASA.

 On June 10, 2008, Stanley announced that it was acquiring Oberon Associates, a fellow defense contractor also based out of Virginia.
 In April 2007, Stanley acquired Lawton, Okla.-based Techrizon LLC, a provider of software, training, simulation and information security solutions.

-On May 7, 2010, CGI Group Inc., a leading provider of information technology and business processing services, announced that they have entered into a definitive merger agreement to acquire Stanley.
+On May 7, 2010, CGI Group Inc., a provider of information technology and business processing services, announced that they had entered into a definitive merger agreement to acquire Stanley.
 The merger was finalized in August 2010.